MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/find-guide.md

 ms.reviewer: v-brycho
 ---

-# Open or a guide in the Dynamics 365 Guides HoloLens app
+# Find and open a guide in the Dynamics 365 Guides HoloLens app

 How you find and open a guide in Dynamics 365 Guides depends on which version you're using.
 If you're using version 7.0 or later, you use the [Main menu](main-menu.md) and direct touch to find and open a guide.
 If you're using an earlier version of Dynamics 365 Guides, you use gaze to find and open a guide.

-## Open a guide in version 7.0
+## Find and open a guide in version 7.0

 1. Look at the palm of your hand to open the Main menu, and then select the **Work** button.